Wiring Harness Restoration Frequently Asked Questions

 Do you accept payments?

-Yes, usually we recommend a half down, but we are flexible.
+Yes, we require a minimum of half down.
 It works like this, you pay the down payment and we start work on it.
-There are no requirements for additional payment amounts or frequency.
+We require at least one payment a month but that amount is up to you.
 When we have worked through the payment that you have banked, we put the work on hold until you make an additional payment.
-We don’t want to have a harness abandoned so we ask that you send us an email at least once a month regarding the payment, just let us know if you are paying that month or not.
+We would consider the harness abandoned if we do not receive at least one payment per month, abandoned harnesses are subject to storage and other fees.
 Of course, we can’t ship until the payment is paid in full.
-We charge 5% on every payment after the first one.
-This is a credit account, but we do not check your credit and we are flexible on the payment dates.

 How long does it take?